dodo5522/tsmppt60_driver/README.md

 # How to use

-LiveStatus class object is iterator containing all live status data of TS-MPPT-60.
+SystemStatus class object is iterator containing all live status data of TS-MPPT-60.
 Try the following line.

 ```python
     print(SystemStatus("192.168.1.20").get())